-Welcome to another Wacky Wednesday project – a terrific turtle and her hatchling.
+Welcome to another Wacky Workshops project – a terrific turtle and her hatchling.

 One of the Goddesses was watching a television show about turtles the other day when she said; “turtles don’t have eggs.”

 I explained how turtles come to the shore to dig a big hole in the sand and lay their eggs and how the little hatchlings break through the egg shells, climb out of the hole and run towards the ocean.